 • Direct Unsubsidized Loans: for undergraduate, graduate, and professional students.
 Eligibility is not based on financial need.

-• Direct PLUS Loans: made only to graduate or professional students, and also to the parents of dependent undergraduate students.
-No financial need is required, but a credit check is.
+• Direct PLUS Loans: made only to graduate or professional students, or to the parents of dependent undergraduate students.
+No financial need is required for Direct PLUS Loans, but a credit check is.
 If you’re applying yourself and your credit isn’t great, you may need to meet some additional requirements.

 • Direct Consolidation Loans: these allow you to consolidate all of your federal student loans into one single loan, which is managed by a single loan servicer.